jordhy/DefiBuddy/README.md

-DeFi-Buddy
+DefiBuddy
 Your on-chain co-pilot for social crypto research and delegated DeFi investing

-DeFi-Buddy is an AI-powered agent that converts social crypto signals into structured research and enables aspiring fund managers to allocate capital on behalf of friends while building a transparent, verifiable on-chain track record.
+DefiBuddy is an AI-powered agent that converts social crypto signals into structured research and enables aspiring fund managers to allocate capital on behalf of friends while building a transparent, verifiable on-chain track record.

-The Core Problem
+**The Core Problem**

 Crypto is driven by information velocity.

 Signals emerge on Twitter, in news articles, in threads, and across online communities.
 But this information is fragmented, emotional, and unstructured.
-Investors struggle to distinguish durable signal from temporary hype.
+Investors struggle to distinguish a durable signal from temporary hype.

-At the same time:

 Many people want exposure to crypto and DeFi but:
 	•	Do not want to manage wallets